Security fix guide

 Why it matters

-Google penalizes non-HTTPS sites.
-Browsers show "Not Secure" warning.
+The site is served over plain HTTP.
+Browsers show "Not Secure" warnings and Google deprioritizes non-HTTPS sites.
 This affects browser trust signals and whether visitors feel safe submitting contact details.

 How we detect it